The Eight Thoughts of a Great Person

 [Saundarananda 16.97]

-A man obtains water if he digs the ground with unflagging exertion, / And produces fire from fire-sticks by continuous twirling. / But those are sure to reap the fruit of their effort whose energies are harnessed to practice, / For rivers that flow swiftly and constantly cut through even a mountain. //
+A man obtains water if he digs the ground with unflagging exertion, / And produces fire from fire-sticks by continuous twirling. / But those are sure to reap the fruit of their effort whose energies are harnessed to practice, / For meltwaters flowing, swiftly and constantly, cut through even a mountain. //

-After ploughing the earth and protecting it with a hundred pains, one gains the treasure of grain; / After diving diligently into the sea, one revels in its treasure of coral and pearls; / After shaking off, with arrows, the effort of usurpers, one enjoys the treasure of royal sovereignty. / So make an effort in the direction of softening, for in effort, assuredly, lies all growth”. //
+After ploughing the earth and protecting it with a hundred pains, one gains the treasure of grain; / After diving diligently into the sea, one revels in its treasure of coral and pearls; / After shaking off, with [five] arrows, the effort of usurpers, one enjoys the treasure of royal sovereignty. / So make an effort in the direction of peace, for in effort, assuredly, lies all prosperity”. //

 tad vīryaṁ kuru